sendyhalim/blog/content/posts/software-engineering/2023-09-13-why-documentation-matters.md

 if you can automate it because it will save more time for your team members as well, you still need to document how to run the automation though and add a common troubleshooting guide.

-So documentation is kind of a leverage for you and other people, when done right it saves a lot of time!
+So documentation is kind of a leverage for you and other people and when done right,  it saves a lot of time 💰!

+## Documentation Mental Model
+* Not everything is worth documenting, look at the pattern in your workplace and decide on things that are worth documenting.
+* The more you defer documentation, the more you'll get dragged by other people, the same goes both ways.
+* Outdated documentation is the same, if not worse than having no documentation.
+It misleads people.
+* The more detailed your documentation is, the more likely it'll go outdated, pick a balance.
+* If it's a critical part of the software then be as detailed as possible, you need to balance with risk of outdated documentation.
+  Software critical parts usually have more than 1 person who knows about it, so you can cover each other to make sure the documentation is up to date.

-# Is It Worth Documenting?
+## Is It Worth Documenting?
 Documentation is an investment, you need to choose which one to invest, not everything is worth documenting.
 I have my own personal heuristics on things that are worth to document:
 * Repetitive manual work that cannot be automated/need manual intervention.
 It's a lot easier to delegate if you have documentation.